realA10001986/Dash-Gauges/hardware/README.md

 |:--:|
 | *Click for hi-res image* |

+_Note: CircuitSetup-produced boards have trimpots pre-installed at positions purple_3, purple_1 and purple_5, and solder-joints purple_4 and purple_2 are closed._

 #### Configuration for digital gauges (blue numbers):
 - Left gauge:
   - Blue_3: Bridge DIG3 by wire